rpsforza/GlobalHackVI/README.md

 3. People can volunteer as hosts, participating in an Airbnb-esque program in which they lease unused property for temporarily housing the homeless in exchange for tax deductions

 4. Related parties can aid in early prevention by notifying CoCs with information on people who are at risk of becoming homeless
-    + For example, utility and mortgage providers can notify CoCs on Clementine if a client is unable to pay on time and then active supportive mechanisms
+    + For example, utility and mortgage providers can notify CoCs on Clementine if a client is unable to pay on time and then activate supportive mechanisms for prevention

 ### Technologies Utilized
 * PHP